A delicious spiced cookie filled with jam and topped with sweet icing. The perfect sweet treat with a cup of tea.

 Butter and sugar

-Start by beating the butter and sugar together in the bowl of an electric mixer.
+Place butter and sugar in the bowl of an electric mixer and cream together using the paddle attachment.

 Scrape down the sides with a spatula and add the egg then beat it through.